 We’re using the Snow Globe Shaker Dome for Day 5 of our series.

 It’s fun to build this card and if you’re looking for an extra special project this Christmas, give this one a go.
-Coordination is key for this card.
-The stamp set coordinates with dies and shaker domes.
+Coordination is key for this card and this particular stamp set coordinates with dies and shaker domes.

 Let’s begin with some important tips before we get to the video tutorial.

-You will need a Stamparatus to position your stamps.
-First, mark on your Stamparatus foam mat of where you want your card stock to be if you’re planning on making multiples.
+You will need a Stamparatus because it will help to position your stamps.
+First, make a mark on your Stamparatus foam mat so that you can position your card stock especially if you’re planning on making multiples.
 I marked mine with washi tape.

 Lastly, when filling the shaker dome be careful not to get sequins stuck on the sticky edges.
-It’s also important that you cover the dome with a window sheet to close it.
+It’s also important that you cover the dome with a window sheet to close it and contain the sequins.